Attorney General William Barr tested negative for COVID-19 on Friday, a Justice Department (DOJ) spokesperson told media outlets.

 White House Chief of Staff Mark Meadows said on Friday that Trump is experiencing mild COVID-19 symptoms but “remains in good spirits.”

 Republican National Committee Chair Ronna McDaniel also said she had tested positive for the virus and has been at home in Michigan since last Saturday.

 Vice President Mike Pence, Supreme Court nominee Amy Coney Barrett, and White House adviser Ivanka Trump are among those who tested negative Friday.
-Democratic presidential nominee Joe Biden also tested negative.
+Democratic presidential nominee Joe Biden

 In a statement on Friday, Kupec said the attorney general wishes the president and the first lady a swift recovery.

 Jack Phillips and Zachary Stieber contributed to this report.